-- Children or young people with sentences of under four years for non-sexual offences or who have not been given a Supervised Release Order (SRO) will be released halfway through their sentence, if not released earlier, without supervision.
+- Children with sentences of under four years for non-sexual offences or who have not been given a Supervised Release Order (SRO) will be released automatically halfway through their sentence, if not earlier, without supervision.
 This also applies to extended sentences where the custodial part is less than four years.

-- A SRO (under section 209 Criminal Procedure (Scotland) Act 1995) can be imposed by the court where an individual is given a sentence of one to four years and it is deemed supervision will be needed to protect the public from parts of the child’s behaviour that may pose a risk of harm to others until the end of the sentence.
+- An SRO (under section 209 Criminal Procedure (Scotland) Act 1995) can be imposed by the court where a child is given a sentence of one to four years and it is deemed supervision will be needed to protect the public from parts of the child’s behaviour that may pose a risk of harm to others until the end of the sentence.

-- Children or young people convicted under sections 205(2) and 208 of the Criminal Procedure (Scotland) Act 1995 will be released on licence after serving half of their sentence and will be subject to licence conditions set by the Parole Board prior to their release.
+- Children convicted under sections 205(2) of the Criminal Procedure (Scotland) Act 1995 will be released from secure care on licence after serving half of their sentence and will be subject to licence conditions set by the Parole Board prior to their release.

-- For the committal of sexual offences under Schedule 3 of the Sexual Offences Act 2003, children or young people will be released on licence after serving half of their sentence and will be subject to licence conditions set by the Scottish Government and supervised until the end of their sentence.
-The Parole Board only becomes involved if the child or young person breach their licence and are recalled or are seeking re-release following recall.
+- Where a child has been convicted of sexual offences under Schedule 3 of the Sexual Offences Act 2003, children will be released on licence after serving half of their sentence and will be subject to licence conditions set by the Scottish Government and supervised until the end of their sentence.
+The Parole Board only becomes involved if the child breaches their licence and are recalled or are seeking re-release following recall.